myPages is a free web site building tool available to UNH faculty, staff, and students.

 MyPages websites are not archived.
 Individuals are responsible for backing up any website content that they post or remove.

-If no edits have been made to a myPages website in a year, email notifications will be sent to the site owner.
-The owner will have 30 days to log into the site, or the site will be unpublished.
+If no edits have been made to a myPages website in a year, email notifications may be sent to the site owner.
+After notification, the owner will have 30 days to log into the site, or the site will be unpublished.
 Owners can log in and republish the site.
 If it is not republished, the site will be deleted after 1 year.
 Four notification emails will be sent out at 30 days, 2 weeks, 1 week, and 1 day prior to the site being unpublished.